 We do all those things weekly, not for the accolades and awards, but for the good of our customers and their end users.
 And because it’s what we’re passionate about.
 This DCS Award shows that we can not only compete with the best in our industry, but we can far exceed their offering in many cases.

-three of the ways in which I feel, Transtherm (the award-winning cooling specialist!) competes with the brands you may consider, bigger or more innovative:
+To that end, let me share just three of the ways in which I feel, Transtherm (the award-winning cooling specialist!) competes with the brands you may consider, bigger or more innovative:

-established brands are citing lead times of up to 22 weeks for delivery to
+Specifying plant which is built in the UK can reduce lead times by up to 17 weeks, a major logistical plus point, when some major established brands are citing lead times of up to 22 weeks for delivery to site.

 Proven engineering skill for non-catalogue products

 Industrial cooling is rarely a one-size-fits-all solution, but all too often, standard ‘catalogue’ solutions are specified with no real consideration for weather data, site-specific variables and other key factors.